 The first people to set foot in Greenland arrived around 4 to 5000 years ago from the North American continent via Canada when the sea froze in the narrow strait at Thule in northern Greenland.
 No less than six different Inuit cultures have immigrated in several waves, and Greenland's population today is descended from the last immigration, the Thule culture, which arrived here in around the 9th century AD.

 This final Inuit immigration took place at around the same time as the arrival in Greenland of the Norse settlers and Erik the Red, which was in 982 AD, and which is described in detail in the Icelandic sagas.
 The Norse population disappeared from Greenland in around 1500 AD for reasons that have never been fully explained, although countless well-founded theories about their disappearance still flourish today.
 Many of the Norse settlers' ruins are still visible on plains and mountainsides in South Greenland and at Nuuk, and they are therefore popular destinations that attract tourists wishing to gain an insight into an exciting culture from the Viking period.

-Canadian Arctic exploration dates back thousand of years, although the majority of Arctic exploration occurred during the past 500 years by European explorers.
+Canadian Arctic exploration dates back thousands of years, although the majority of Arctic exploration occurred during the past 500 years by European explorers.
 Initial explorers of the Canadian Arctic were the Inuit and then the Vikings as early as 850AD.
 Early Europeans began to explore the region around 1500 AD and continued their exploration for hundreds of years.
-Today, modern exploration still takes place, in the name of scientific research, military usage, and small group exploration and tourism.
+Today, modern exploration still takes place, in the name of scientific research, military usage, and small-group exploration and tourism.

 It was during the 16th century that Europe began to investigate the possibility of a passage in the Northwest that would offer a safer sea route to the Orient.
 While searching for the Northwest Passage, the Canadian Arctic began to take shape through the discoveries of new land and waterways by European explorers, and into the modern era.